The greatest single doctrine in the Bible is the knowledge of the true gospel. You are about to learn why.

 Paul wrote that Christ is “the firstborn from the dead” (Col. 1:18), and also “the firstborn among many brethren” (Rom.
 8:29).
 When connected, these verses show that Jesus is merely the firstborn from the dead, with many others to follow.
 But when, and into what, will these others be born?

 Paul taught, “flesh and blood cannot inherit the kingdom of God” (I Cor.
 15:50).
-The next two verses explain that the resurrection will occur at the Seventh (last) Trumpet, when “the dead shall be raised incorruptible, and we shall be changed.”
+The next two verses explain that the resurrection will occur at the last trumpet, when “the dead shall be raised incorruptible, and we shall be changed.”

-Christ returns when the Seventh Trumpet of Revelation 11 blows.
 This is when the resurrection of the dead will occur.
 Do not misunderstand this climactic event, more carefully explained much later.
-Suffice to say here, people who were once fleshly human beings will be changed into spirit—will be born again—and enter into the kingdom of God.
-No physical people can enter this kingdom.
+Suffice to say here, people who were once fleshly human beings will be changed into spirit—will be born again—and enter into the Kingdom of God.
+No physical people can enter this Kingdom.

 Now notice Genesis 1:26: “And God said, Let us make man in our image, after our likeness.”
 When referring to themselves, the One speaking says, “Us,” “Our” and “Our.”
 This is proof that there is more than one Being in the Godhead—there are presently two!
 In this scripture, the Hebrew word for God is Elohim.
 This is a uniplural term like group, team, committee or family.
 All of these represent one entity, comprised of several members or persons.

 Thus, we will see that the Bible teaches that there is one God, composed of two Persons—the Father and Christ—with many more persons to be added later.
-The first great time when God will add more sons to His Family is when Christ’s kingdom is established.
-But entering God’s kingdom will not be automatic for anyone.
+The first great time when God will add more sons to His Family is when Christ’s Kingdom is established throughout the Earth.
+But entering God’s Kingdom will not be automatic for anyone.

 There Are Conditions to Entering the Kingdom